Few weeks ago there was some interesting discussion in the FB group “Cigar Box Guitar Builders”.

 But…

-As I said before there were no electric parts when first cigar box guitar was invented.
+As I said before there were no electric parts when the first cigar box guitar was invented.

-So there is always a feeling of something weird happening in CBG world when I see a luxury shiny CBG piece with the price tag well over $400.
+So there is always a feeling of something weird happening in the CBG world when I see a luxury shiny CBG piece with a price tag well over $400.

 I repeat I’m not against it.